 This has been one of my favorite Kosher finds as it is delightfully aromatic with vibrant tropical fruit, zesty, candied orange slices, and fresh floral flavors.
 I recommend starting the Seder with this wine, as it will surely get everyone in the mood for a night of family and remembrance.
 This is a Mevushal, dry white wine produced in Chile, and it usually retails at $10 or less.
 It’s a bargain!
 The Casa de Cielo is Kosher for Passover.

 If you would like a change from the Mevushal-produced fruit bombs, the Yogev dry, red blend offers a more masculine style of wine.
 It is Kosher for Passover, but not produced under Mevushal production rules.
 Yogev is made in Israel and retails for about $15 per bottle.
 It had red fruit flavors coupled with dried herbs flavors that reminded me a lot of Old World style red wines.
 With a very soft mouthfeel, it will pair well with the various foods associated with the Passover Seder.

 Need a fun appetizer for Passover?

 It can be torturous waiting for that matzah ball soup!
 If you’re looking for something fun and easy for the family to snack on during Passover, I’d recommend lox “pops.”
 (Note: if you are keeping Kosher, these appetizers do contain dairy and may not be appropriate for consumption immediately before the start of the Seder.
-Second note, they make excellent leftovers for breakfast!)
+Second note: They make excellent leftovers for breakfast!)

 Spread Kosher for Passover cream cheese over large pieces of smoked salmon.
 Cut the salmon into thin slices and roll up.
 Using a toothpick, secure the salmon rolls and add a small piece of cucumber beneath it.
-Sprinkle with fresh dill or capers.
+Sprinkle with fresh dill and/or capers.
 Wa-la!